Beedeeboom/d-artiste/README.md

 * Heroku - heroku.com

     * Heroku is used as a deployment platform for D'Artiste marketplace application.
     Heroku is a popular cloud platform which developers use to deploy and manage their applications.
-Heroku uses Git as its primary means for deploying applications meaning similar commands used with Github are used with Heroku (e.g git push heroku master would push our master branch to the heroku platform).
+Heroku uses Git as its primary means for deploying applications meaning similar commands used with Github are used with Heroku (e.g git push heroku master would push our master branch to the Heroku platform).

 * Cloudinary - cloudinary.com

     * Cloudinary is used to store user image uploads on D'Artiste marketplace application.
     Cloudinary is an easy to use cloud-based image and video management platform.
-Using a cloud based system to store images enables to optimize site performance and user experience with faster page load times.
+Using a cloud based system to store images enables to optimise site performance and user experience with faster page load times.

 * Devise gem - https://github.com/heartcombo/devise